 Common Errors In Writing

 We have all heard of KISS...
 Keep It Simple Stupid, or the nicer Keep It Simple Silly.
-This saying applies to all of our writing, whether we are writing a haiku, or a thesis for our graduate program.
+This saying applies to all of our writing, whether we are writing a haiku or a thesis for our graduate program.
 It is very important that we keep our writing simple and precise.
-Often times we fall in love with our wording, which is very dangerous as far as a potential publishing goes.
-We often are afraid that if we cut a sentence that we love, we are taking away the artistic element of our work.
-Ironically, it is knowing when to cut out a word, sentence, or even full paragraphs that will enhance the aesthetic quality.
-Here are some ways to recognize when it is important to cut your work!
+Often times we fall in love with our wording, which is very dangerous when attempting to publish our work.
+Cutting a dearly loved sentence, will not take away the artistic element of the piece, if that sentence is unnecessary.
+Knowing when to cut out a word, sentence, or even full paragraphs will enhance the aesthetic quality.
+Here are some ways to recognize when it is important to press the delete button.

 Writing Simple Sentences

-Beware of Redundancy: One of the most common mistakes in writing is being redundant.
-By repeating yourself, it can make a paragraph sound awkward, or too wordy.
+Beware of Redundancy: Redundancy is a very common mistakes in writing.
+By repeating what's already been stated can cause a paragraph to sound awkward or wordy.
 One way of avoiding this may be to combine two sentences into one.
 Here is a good example:

 2 Sentences: I went to the zoo with my daughter.
 At the zoo, her favorite animals were the monkeys.